scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

   To select a new configuration, it uses a utility function that only depends on the probabilistic model to trade off exploration and exploitation.
   There are different ways to model the objective function:

-  Probably the most common way is to use **Gaussian process** to model the objective function, which tend to work well in low (<10) dimensional continuous search spaces but do not natively work with categorical hyperparameters.
+  Probably the most common way is to use a **Gaussian process** to model the objective function, which tendn to work well in low (<10) dimensional continuous search spaces but do not natively work with categorical hyperparameters.
   Furthermore, due to their cubic complexity, they do not scale well with the number of function evaluations.
   We used RoBO [#]_ as an implementation, which is based on the George GP library :cite:`hodlr`.

   **SMAC** is also a Bayesian optimization method, but uses random forest instead of Gaussian processes to model the objective function :cite:`hutter-lion11a`.
-Random forest natively allow to work in high dimensional mixed continuous and discret input spaces but seem to work less efficient compared to Gaussian processes in low dimensional continuous search spaces :cite:`eggensperger-bayesopt13`.
+Random forest natively allow to work in high dimensional mixed continuous and discrete input spaces but seem to work less efficient compared to Gaussian processes in low-dimensional continuous searchspaces :cite:`eggensperger-bayesopt13`.

   More recently, Bayesian neural networks have been used for Bayesian optimization :cite:`snoek-icml15a, springenberg-nips2016`.
   Compared to Gaussian processes, they scale very well in the number of function evaluation as well as in the number of dimensions.